-“Hand the MP3 over,” I told her, everyone was watching but no one was interfering.
+“Hand the MP3 over,” I told her, everyone was watching, but no one was interfering.
 Even Tom and Larry just stood and watched the exchange.
-She pulled out the MP3 and gave it to me.
+She pulled out the MP3 giving it to me.

 “I just thought we needed a bit of music down here,” she answered with a whine in her voice.

 “By stealing my radio,” Sarah once again accused.

 “Hush,” I snapped, handing over the MP3 device to Tobi to look at as I looked between the girls, “Sarah, how do you play music?”

 “I have an MP3 device too,” she answered.

 “Sure,” she answered, rummaging through the small bag that she had with.

 “Kelly, can you take the kids into the water please,” I suggested.
 Nearly all the ones under thirteen got changed and went down to the water.
 I indicated for Nate to follow them as well.
 Only Amanda, Sarah, Tobi, Mac and I stood in a huddle.
 I did notice Noah on the edge watching, but the other two older boys had left us to it, which showed how much they had come on since we arrived in the Mountain.